binarweb/Install-xdebug-on-Ubuntu-16.04-with-Apache-and-PHP/README.md

 ```

 Now, on every request Xdebug will create a `cachegrind.out.` in `/tmp` folder that can be read by Webgrind.
+Additional information about the configuration can be found on https://xdebug.org/docs/profiler.

 ## Install Webgrind